 Hille is currently overseeing a proof-of-concept study of the system at Mexico’s Peñasquito polymetallic mine which he hopes to complete this summer.
 Goldcorp expects this to be followed by a full-scale prototype and, fingers crossed, actual mine deployment.

 Air drying large tonnages requires significant amounts of time, multiple units and high energy use “to blow that water down,” Hille added.
 This can account for up to a third of the cost of filtration.

 A simple “fast filtering” process to deliver a conveyable moisture product like GeoWaste eliminates the need for that blow down stage, he says.

 Can Goldcorp scale up Eco Tailings to high volumes to make it cost-competitive against the industry standard?
 It says it can, but to do so will require processing equipment up to 375% larger than what is currently on the market to lower operating costs and streamline maintenance.
 The goal at the end of the day: No tailings dam, lower fresh water use, reduced acid rock drainage, smaller mine footprint and less overall risk.

-That last item is like gold to Andrew Watson, sector leader for mining at Stantec in Denver, Colo.
+That last item is like gold to Andrew Watson, sector leader for mining at Stantec in Denver, Colorado.
 Watson has published and presented numerous times on managing tailings storage facilities at mines, seeking practical solutions to engineering challenges using risk-based decision-making.
 It’s driven by a number of risks.

 “What’s the physical risk of having wet tailings stored behind an impoundment or dam and do we actually have the water to operate the facility?
 If we can recover the water and recirculate it, we’d be in much better shape.”